Buying Your First Home? Here’s What You Need to Know.

 Make Sure You Can Afford a Home

-- Earnings after taxes
+- Calculate your total earnings after taxes

-Once all these expenses are calculated, you are in a better position to tailor your budget to include a mortgage payment.
+Once all these expenses are calculated, you’ll be in a better position to tailor your budget to include a mortgage payment.
 While your current budget may be able to cover the cost of renting, it’s crucial to calculate how your current financial situation will cover owning a home.
 Typically, it is best to keep the combined cost of your mortgage, taxes, and insurance between 25 and 30 percent of your income.

-Be Ready with a Down Payment
+Prepare a Down Payment

-Find the Best Mortgage Loan Type and Payment Options
+Choose the Right Mortgage Loan Type

-Oftentimes, you will need a loan to purchase a home.
+Most of the time, you will need a loan to purchase a home.
 In fact, getting pre-qualified for a mortgage loan is a key part of deciding if you are ready to buy a home.
 Your pre-qualification can help ballpark your house-shopping budget.

 Mortgage Loan Types